oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/monitoring-oam-domains.md

    $ wget https://github.com/oracle/weblogic-monitoring-exporter/releases/download/v1.2.0/get1.2.0.sh
    ```

 1. Create a configuration file `config-admin.yaml` in the `<work_directory>/wls_exporter` directory that contains the following.
-Modify the `restPort` to match the server port for the OAM AdminServer:
+Modify the `restPort` to match the server port for the OAM Administration Server:

    ```
    metricsNameSnakeCase: true